chengwanru/NumberTriangle/readme.md

-# Module 1 Individual Coding Taskhhhhhh
+# Module 1 Individual Coding Taskhhhhhh testforpr

 This coding task is based on Problem 18 from Project Euler (https://projecteuler.net/problem=18).